AdamT746/YT-Music-Importer/README.md

 DO NOT SHARE THE headers_auth.json FILE CREATED BY THIS PROGRAM

+Sometimes VPNs can cause the Youtube headers to clash, I recommend pausing your VPN while running the Importer to ensure it runs smoothly.

 ## Features

 * Has a UI instead of most console based applications.